Sandra Linton

 Senior Training Specialist | Instructional Designer

-Sandra Linton is a career training specialist who has taught thousands of students from large corporations, government organizations, school boards and small and medium-sized business clients since 1989.
+Sandra Linton is a career training specialist who has taught thousands of students from large corporations, government and educational organizations, and small and medium-sized business clients.
 As an instructional designer, she has also designed and delivered more than 100 software training courses ranging from 1/2 day to multi-day training sessions.

-Over the past 20 years, Sandra has worked with several high profile training organizations in the Toronto area and is currently designing and leading Avantix Learning training courses on Microsoft Excel, Access, Project, PowerPoint, Word, FileMaker and Adobe FrameMaker.
+Over the past 25 years, Sandra has worked with numerous training organizations in the Toronto area and is currently designing and leading Avantix Learning training courses on Microsoft Excel, Access, Project, PowerPoint, Word, FileMaker, Power BI and Adobe FrameMaker.

-As a lifelong learning advocate, she has also been a member and facilitator with the Academy of Lifelong Learning at the University of Toronto for seven years and has designed and led courses for both George Brown College and Seneca College.
+As a lifelong learning advocate, she has also been a member and facilitator with the Academy for Lifelong Learning at the University of Toronto for more than 10 years and has designed and led courses for both George Brown College and Seneca College.

 Sandra is an active member in numerous Toronto technology, business and education organizations and is a regular contributor to the Avantix Learning blog.